 The October 2013 series of Law in Action began with a full-length and revealng interview with then attorney general, Dominic Grieve QC MP.
-In the last programme of the series, on November 5, I interviewed the president of the Investigatory Powers Tribunal, becoming the first journalist to do so since the creation of the court; it was set up 13 years ago to hear complaints against MI5, MI6 and GCHQ.
+In the last programme of the series, on November 5, I interviewed the president of the Investigatory Powers Tribunal, becoming the first journalist to do so since the creation of the court; it was set up in 2000 to hear complaints against MI5, MI6 and GCHQ.
 An extended version of my interview with Mr Justice Burton can be heard on the programme website.

 I was invited by the European Commission to deliver an introductory speech at a major conference in Brussels in November 2013.
 It was aimed at "shaping justice policies in Europe for the years to come".
 The other introductory speakers were ministers of justice, past and present.
 You can read my remarks here and watch the video (with translations into other languages if you prefer).

 I chaired a debate on legal aid for the Bar Council on June 18, 2013.
 It runs for just over an hour and you can watch the video here.

 I was gratified to find that I was the only journalist to be included in the Times Law 100 list of most inflential lawyers for 2012.
 It does not look as if the newspaper will be compiling another such list.

 I write weekly for the the Guardian's online law page.
 You can read my columns here.
 I also write a column twice a month for the Law Society Gazette.

 My Telegraph blog is an archive of the online work I did for that paper until I left at the beginning of 2009.